 [2 of 4 in the series]

 Heating with a woodstove seems pretty simple.
-Put your wood in the stove, light it, and it gives heat.
-But to ensure a safe, clean, and efficient fire, you need to burn the right fuel - dry, well - seasoned wood!
+Put your wood in the stove, light it and it gives heat.
+But to ensure a safe, clean and efficient fire, you need to burn the right fuel - dry, well-seasoned wood!

 By properly seasoning your wood before you burn, you can reduce both wood-smoke production and creosote buildup.
-As a bonus, your firewood consumption can be reduced up to 25 per cent.
+As a bonus, your firewood consumption can be reduced by up to 25 per cent.
 Dry wood burns more efficiently, so less wood is needed for the same heat output.
 If not well-seasoned, a big part of your wood's heating value will be lost driving off excess water.